PyDS : Python for Data Science

 Before the session begins, students are expected to complete a pre-class reading assignment and attempt a quiz.

-- Sessions will help students develop the intuition for the core concepts and provide guidance on technical details.
+During the session, we will have live instruction interspaced with collaborative coding in small groups assisted by our teaching assistants.
+This will help you develop intuition for the core concepts and provide guidance on technical details.

 After the session, students are expected to complete a short post-class quiz based on the principal concepts covered in class.